Milestones

 “I would like to thank them all for joining me today and also to Aberdeen City Council and Denis Law Legacy Trust for this fantastic tribute which goes way beyond my wildest dreams.”

-2019: Aberdeen’s second Cruyff Court unveiled in Torry as city remembers footballing legend Neale Cooper
+Aberdeen’s second Cruyff Court Neale Cooper opens in Torry.

 Following Scotland’s first Cruyff Court being unveiled in Aberdeen in 2017, late 2019 saw the welcome addition of the city’s second: Cruyff Court Neale Cooper.